 Nutritional scientists recommend servings from these broad groups:

 There are many approaches to varying your plate.
 Eating a plant-based diet is among the trendiest health movements in 2020.
+Even going an extra step forward buying organic fruits and vegetables can provide additional benefits.
+Getting the right amount of nutrients can leave your body feeling whole and help keep your immune system strong.
 Fortunately, you can meet the target amount of nutrients from proteins and dairy with the right combinations of grains, fruits and vegetables.
 Beans are great sources of plant-based protein, for example, and calcium-fortified soy milk lets vegan and lactose-intolerant individuals reach the recommended servings of dairy.

 2. Hydrate More Often